Academic Continuity through eLearning

 We understand that for many faculty, moving to remote teaching will involve pushing personal comfort levels in a very limited amount of time.
 Consider the suggestions in this list as a baseline for where to start.

-- Revise your syllabus to reflect any changes you're making to your course structure and assessment plans.
+- Revise your syllabus to reflect any changes you make to your course structure and assessment plans.

-- Use your Blackboard course site to provide students access to important course documents and resources, like your syllabus.
+- Use your Blackboard to provide students access to essential course documents and resources.

-- Consider using Blackboard Collaborate videoconferencing to hold LIVE meetings and online office hours with students.
+- Use Zoom to hold LIVE meetings and online office hours with students.
+This article explains how to add a Zoom meeting link to your Bb course.

 - Allow students to submit written assignments using Blackboard's assignment tool.